Nordln/EasydiffusionWiki/The-beta-channel.md

 2. In this directory, edit the two files `config.json` and `config.bat` (`config.sh` if you're on Linux).
     Replace the word `beta` in both files by `main`.
 3. Restart the Easy Diffusion application.

+# Test Diffusers in beta
+The "Diffusers" version of beta is our new upcoming engine, and contains a lot of new features like LoRA, textual inversion embeddings, SD-XL, tiling etc.

+You can enable this by following these steps:
+1. Enable "Beta channel" in the Settings tab of the UI.
+2. Then enable the "Test Diffusers" setting just under that.
+3. Press `Save`.
+4. Close Easy Diffusion by closing the black-and-white command prompt window (or terminal).
+5. Restart Easy Diffusion.
+You'll now be in the diffusers version of Easy Diffusion.